cityofmiami/api-standards/README.md

     -   Accounts have transactions `/accounts/{id}/transactions/{id}`

 -   Avoid deep nesting with a maximum of 3 levels

-    -   Don’t go deeper than /resource/identifier/resource
+    - `/resource/identifier/resource`
     -   Use subqueries to avoid deep nesting

--   Responses that don’t involve resources

-    -   Actions like the following are a clue that you may not be dealing with a resource response:

-        -   Calculate, translate, convert

-    -   In this case use verbs not nouns

-   `/convert?from=EUR&to=CNY&amount=100`

-    -   Make it clear in your API documentation that these ‘non-resource’ scenarios are different

  -   Move away from using systeminterfaces as part of the API name

 ### Versioning